 DIVCA allows for the payment of franchise fees of up to five percent (5%) of gross revenues and PEG support to the local authority, provided that the local authority enacts an ordinance establishing the Public, Education, and Governmental (PEG) fee.
 The PEG fee is limited to the fee that was in place when DIVCA became effective (January 1, 2007) or upon the expiration of the local franchise agreement and is limited to the requirements of the local ordinance.
 The County currently has a local franchise agreement with Comcast for specific geographical areas of the County.
-The PEG fee requirement for this local franchise agreement (and geographical area coved by it) is \$0.55 per month per subscriber.
+The PEG fee requirement for this local franchise agreement (and geographical area covered by it) is \$0.55 per month per subscriber.
 Other cable service providers that hold state-wide franchise agreements and provide service in these geographical areas must provide PEG fees equivalent to this amount (\$0.55 per month per subscriber).
 Other portions of the County are only served by state-wide franchise holders and must provide PEG fees consistent with the County ordinance, which specifies a PEG fee amount equivalent to 1% of the state franchisee's revenue for these areas.

-Section 5870 (n) of the CPUC Code requires that the local ordinance must be reauthorized up the expiration of a state franchise to continue the requirement for payment of PEG fees.
-AT&T has renewed their state-wide franchise agreement and Comcast will be renewing their state-wide franchise agreement.
-The Astound state-wide franchise agreement will expire in late 2018.
+Section 5870 (n) of the CPUC Code requires that the local ordinance must be reauthorized upon the expiration of a state franchise to continue the requirement for payment of PEG fees.
+AT&T and Comcast have renewed their state-wide franchise agreements and adoption of Ordinance No. 4792 on December 12, 2017 addressed the continuation of PEG fee payments from these providers.
+The Astound state-wide franchise agreement will expire on October 26, 2018 and a similar action must be taken relative to this state-wide franchise agreement.
 The Department is recommending that the County ordinance related to PEG fees be reauthorized to provide for the continued payment of PEG fees to the County.
 PEG fee revenue is limited to supporting local Public, Education and Government Programming capital equipment costs.